Training Philosophy & Goals

 - Staff workshops on multicultural topics such as multicultural supervision and multicultural organizational development

-- Weekly intern multicultural seminar
+- Weekly to bi-weekly intern multicultural seminar

 - Opportunities to participate in rotations such as assisting with the graduate level Counseling Diverse Populations course offered through the Department of Counseling Psychology